benc-uk/blog/_posts/2019-04-05-cosmos-sharding.md

 <!--more-->

+> **UPDATE.** Since publishing this post, the Cosmos DB team and product manager reached out to me directly about some of the issues I mentioned.
+Firstly I wanted to say how amazing it is having the product group engage with bloggers and the community like this!
+Secondly they are looking to address some of problems I encountered, which is great.

 For large scale enterprise/global apps the price is justified, but when working on a demo or prototype it can be more painful to use.

 A couple of concepts and terms before we move on.
 Cosmos DB is sized & priced on 'RU/s', which is "Request Units per second", I'll steal a quote from the docs to explain this one: